Satisfactory Academic Progress (SAP) Appeal Process

 A student whose appeal has been denied or who has lost eligibility by not meeting the standard without appeal may regain eligibility by leaving the institution for at least one year.
 Upon readmittance, the student will receive assistance for the terms in the academic year of readmittance and will be subject to SAP evaluation of eligibility at the end of that year.

-Students who choose to remain enrolled at Mercy College without the receipt of Title IV Federal Student Assistance may request, in writing, a review of their academic records after any term in which they are enrolled without such benefits to determine whether the appropriate standards for the degree programs in which the students are enrolled have been met.
+Students who choose to remain enrolled at Mercy University without the receipt of Title IV Federal Student Assistance may request, in writing, a review of their academic records after any term in which they are enrolled without such benefits to determine whether the appropriate standards for the degree programs in which the students are enrolled have been met.
 If the standards are met, eligibility is regained for subsequent terms in the academic year.